 Introduction

-At 26th meeting of CGPM in 2018 [1], the definition of the unit of mass, the kilogram, is redefined by a fixed value of the Planck constant h = 6.626 070 15×10-34 J s to replace the International Prototype of the Kilogram (IPK) and the new definition came into force on 20 May 2019 [2][3].
-There are two primary methods to realize the definition of the kilogram: the Kibble balance which compares electrical power to mechanical power [4]-[6] and X-ray-crystal-density (XRCD) method [7]-[10].
-With the transmission of the information and technology from Physikalisch-Technische Bundesanstalt (PTB, Germany), CMS/ITRI adopted the X-ray-crystal-density method to realize the new kg definition and established the combined XRF/XPS surface analysis system for evaluating the surface layer mass of the Si-sphere.
-In this paper, we report the surface characterization method and the current progress which includes the system assembly, vacuum chamber design, hardware integration and the intended work of the construction of the XRF/XPS surface analysis system.
+At the 26th meeting of the CGPM in 2018 [1], the definition of the unit of mass, the kilogram, was redefined by a fixed value of the Planck constant h = 6.626 070 15×10-34 J s to replace the International Prototype of the Kilogram (IPK), and the new definition came into force on 20 May 2019 [2], [3].
+There are two primary methods for realising the definition of the kilogram, the Kibble balance, which compares electrical power to mechanical power [4]-[6] and the X-ray-crystal-density (XRCD) method [7]-[10].
+With the transmission of the information and technology from Physikalisch-Technische Bundesanstalt (PTB, Germany), the Center for Measurement Standards, Industrial Technology Research Institute in Taiwan (CMS/ITRI) adopted the XRCD method to realise the new kilogram definition and established the combined X-ray fluorescence (XRF)/X-ray photoelectron spectroscopy (XPS) surface-analysis system to evaluate the surface-layer mass of a Si sphere.
+In this paper, we report the surface-characterisation method and current progress, which includes the system assembly, vacuum-chamber design, hardware integration and the intended work on the construction of the XRF/XPS surface-analysis system.

-THE SURFACE LAYER composition OF THE 28SI-ENRICHED SPHERE
+THE SURFACE-LAYER composition OF THE 28SI-ENRICHED SPHERE

-Based on the new Plank constant, XRCD will be used to determine the mass of the Si sphere to realize the new kilogram.
-The core mass mcore of the Si-sphere is determined by counting the number of Si atoms inside a 28Si-enriched sphere and multiply with its mean molar mass of Si [11][12].
-However, the oxide layer and carbonaceous layer is formed on the sphere surface.
-The mass of the Si-sphere msphere should take the mass correction of the surface layer into account:
+Based on the new Plank constant, XRCD will be used to determine the mass of the Si sphere to realise the new kilogram.
+The core mass mcore of the Si sphere is determined by counting the number of Si atoms inside a 28Si-enriched sphere and multiplying it by the Si mean molar mass [11], [12].
+However, an oxide layer and carbonaceous layer is formed on the sphere surface.
+The mass of the Si sphere msphere should take the mass correction of the surface layer into account: